How to Draw Network Diagrams

 Getting Started

-To start drawing, open a Network Diagram template from the Template Browser.
+To start drawing, open a Network Diagram template from the IT and Networks category under New Document.

 This template will open with a set of relevant symbols and controls.